CCBBatUT/Biocomputing_Spring2016/_posts/2016-02-10-python2_controlflow.md

 print "Thanks!" #thanks the user for being a nice user
 {% endhighlight %}

-Here we manipulate the conditional (x) within the loop.
+Here we manipulate part of the conditional (x) within the loop.
 Could you do this with a for loop?
 Why is the last number less than 40?
 {% highlight python %}
 >>> x=2000
 >>> while x > 40: